 60% of all bloggers spend less than 3 hours a week blogging.
 13% are entrepreneurs.
 8% are corporate bloggers.

-I fall into the part-time blogger right now with a goal of being full time with my own Internet business making me an entrepreneur.
+I fall into a part-time blogger right now with a goal of being full-time with my own Internet business making me an entrepreneur.

 What Do You Need To Make Money